ericgalbarn/walley_risk_fraud_pipeline/docs/TechnicalDocumentation.md

 WHERE transaction_id IN (SELECT transaction_id FROM mule_velocity);
 ```

 **Why this approach:** Requiring `COUNT(DISTINCT t2.user_id) >= 4` ensures only genuine fund-pooling hubs are flagged — a legitimate merchant receiving many payments from the *same* repeat customer would not trigger this rule, since `DISTINCT` collapses repeat senders.
+Notably, this rule detects mule behavior purely from transaction patterns, without reading the `is_mule_flagged` ground-truth label set during data generation (see [Synthetic Data Generation Methodology](#synthetic-data-generation-methodology)) — the same constraint a production rule would face in practice.

 **Insight:** Flagged 80 transactions across 8 distinct mule rings.
 All 8 mule beneficiary accounts were less than 15 days old, supporting the hypothesis that rings rely on newly opened, disposable accounts.